auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 The cleaning agent is classified as dangerous good according to ADR 3.2 under the UN-number 1719 and thus transportation by CEP is only permitted in containers not exceeding one liters.

 # Methodology
-The The Oater Barista machine uses exactly 1 dry mix pouch, 1/5 of an oil bottle and 1/9 of a one liter cleaning agent bottle to produce 4.5 liters of oat drink in a single production cycle.
+The The Oater Barista machine uses exactly 1 dry mix pouch, 1/5 of an oil bottle and 1/9 of a cleaning agent bottle to produce 4.5 liters of oat drink in a single production cycle.
 Consequently
 - one pouch of dry mix is sufficient to produce 4.5 liters of oat drink
 - one bottle of oil is sufficient to produce 22.5 liters of oat drink
 - one bottle of cleaning detergent is sufficient to produce 40.5 liters of oat drink.

-We notice that not only the consumable goods' weights must be taken into account but the gross weight including paper pouch and bottles.
-While the weight difference might be neglectable for paper pouch and detergent plastic bottle, the oil is shipped in a glas bottle weighing around half of the gross oil's  weight.
+We notice that not only the consumable goods' weight must be taken into account but the gross weight including paper pouch and bottle weight.
+While the weight difference might be neglectable for paper pouch and detergent plastic bottle, the oil is shipped in a glas bottle making up around half of the gross oil's  weight.
 Furthermore, only complete quantities may be shipped.
 This causes ceiling for each subscription size and consumable.
 This effects mostly small subscription sizes.

-Given that The Oater Barista with a known customer's subscription size and a known shipping-cost-to-weight vector and known its dangerous goods penalty, as well known costs for warehousing service we want to find the packing rule that yields minimal logistics costs.
+Given a known customer's subscription size and a known shipping-cost-to-weight vector and known dangerous goods penalty, as well known costs for warehousing service we want to find the packing rule that yields minimal logistics costs.
 We assume that girth size is never a limiting factor due to the high density of the individual products.

 As a starting point we place all cleaning agent bottles in a single parcel so that the penalty is only paid once.